Stay At Home Mom Schedule

 Have you ever wondered what Stay-at-home Moms do all day?
 Have you been thinking of becoming one?

-My husband travels a lot, so it's usually just me taking care of the kids, dog, cat and house through the week.
+I have a son and a daughter.
+My husband travels a lot, so it's usually just me taking care of the kids, dog, cats and house through the week.
+I have no family nearby to help.

 Picture of kids in Pajamas

 I start my day at 6 am.
 I wake up and get myself ready for the day.
 Shhh!
 Quiet!
 Don't wake the kids yet!
-It's Mommies time.
+It's Mom time.

 By 6:30 am, I am downstairs getting my breakfast together and starting a pot of coffee.
-Now is my time to check my emails and maybe submit a post on Bubblews.
+Now is my time to check my emails.

 7:30 am: It's time to walk the dog and start preparing the kids breakfasts and getting their lunches and snacks ready.
 Was there something I needed to fill out in their book bags?